flenniken/statictea/docs/timer.md

 # seconds

-Return the elapsed seconds rounded to thousandths.
+Return the elapsed seconds rounded to the specified number of digits.

 ```nim
 proc seconds(timer: Timer; digits: Natural = 3): float